pkretzschmar/commons-config-backend/README.md

 ### 1. Token Freeze and Token Thaw
 The model inputs are:
-- `OpeningPrice` (the initial price floor for the token)
+- `openingPrice` (the initial price floor for the token)
-- `TokenFreeze` (number of weeks that the opening price will be kept the same)
+- `tokenFreeze` (number of weeks that the opening price will be kept the same)
-- `TokenThaw` (number of weeks in which the price floor will go from the opening price to zero)
+- `tokenThaw` (number of weeks in which the price floor will go from the opening price to zero)

 The model output is a linechart data of the price floor over time and a table with the price floor and % of tokens unlocked in specific weeks.